 If you’ve been making or buying gluten free bread for any time, then you know how it has a tendency to dry out rather quickly.
-Regardless of the brand or how you make it, GF bread just does not stay fresh for very long.
+Regardless of the brand or how you make it, gluten free bread just does not stay fresh for very long.
+In this article, we'll look at how to store gluten free bread so it doesn't dry out so quickly.

-It can be so frustrating especially when you have a great, freshly baked loaf of bread or rolls and by the next day, they are dry and crumbly.
-So what’s the best way to store gluten free bread so that it doesn’t dry out?
+It can be so frustrating especially when you have a great, freshly baked loaf of bread or rolls and by the next day, it is dry and crumbly.
+So what’s the best way to store gluten-free bread so that it doesn’t dry out?

 Your Gluten Free Bread Baking Problems, Answered

-In a nutshell, gluten free bread dries out quickly because it doesn’t have the protein (gluten) that would keep it moist and tender.
-Gluten adds structure to breads.
+Gluten free bread dries out quickly because of a couple factors, the first being it doesn’t have the protein (gluten) that would keep it moist and tender.
+The gluten protein adds structure to breads.
 It gives them elasticity and tenderness that is tough to mimic.
-So that’s why breads made without it tend to dry out fast.
+So that’s why breads made without it tend to dry out faster than typical what breads.

 Even though breads made without gluten will inevitably lose their tenderness and freshness, there are certain things you can do to preserve it.

-A Breadbox is one of the greatest things you can buy / invest in for gluten free breads.
+A breadbox is one of the greatest things you can buy / invest in for gluten free breads.
 Whether store bought or homemade bread, storing it in a breadbox will help preserve the freshness and keep it from drying out.
-Here is a great option for an eye catching breadbox.
-Believe me, you'll wonder how baked without one!
+This one is a great option as it's large and has a good seal.

 Breadboxes are ideal, but a second option would be a plastic container.
 Something like a Tupperware container would fit the bill nicely.
 This storage method is good for bread that you’ll eat within 3 days.
 Any longer than that and you’ll need to freeze it.